faisalalsalm/faisalalsalm/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a Senior Developer
+- 🔭 I’m currently working as a Senior Developer.
-- 🌱 I’m currently learning new AI and ML techniques
+- 🌱 I’m currently learning new AI and ML techniques.
-- 💬 Ask me about Anything
+- 💬 Ask me about Anything.
 - 📫 How to reach me: https://faisalrv.com
 -    faisalalsalm@gmail.com